 Los Angeles, CA

-Prevention Institute will use the USALEEP data to quantify the relationship between health outcomes and access to parks and green space at the census-tract level using associative modeling, giving them the predictive power to quantify a type of “dose-response relationship” between park access and population health.
-This project will enable community stakeholders to harness the data to organize, build power, and convince elected officials and other decisionmakers to prioritize parks and improvements to green infrastructure in their neighborhoods.
+Prevention Institute used the USALEEP data to quantify the relationship between health outcomes and access to parks and green space at the census-tract level using associative modeling, giving them the predictive power to quantify a type of “dose-response relationship” between park access and population health.
+This project enabled community stakeholders to harness the data to organize, build power, and convince elected officials and other decisionmakers to prioritize parks and improvements to green infrastructure in their neighborhoods.

-Follow @preventioninst on Twitter for more information about their ongoing work.
+Follow on Twitter for more information about their ongoing work.